+Your health care team helps you manage your diabetes and maintain your good health.
 According to the American Diabetes Association, your diabetes care team should include:

-- Primary doctor: Your primary care doctor is the doctor you see for general checkups and when you get sick.
+Primary doctor: Your primary care doctor is who you see for general checkups and when you get sick.
 This person is usually an internist or family medicine doctor who has experience treating people with diabetes, too.

 Because your primary care doctor is your main source of care, he or she will most likely head up your diabetes care team.

 Endocrinologist: An endocrinologist is a doctor who has special training and experience in treating people with diabetes.
 You should see yours regularly.